-- 4. If the stranded wire is not visible in the chamber, the cable is not correctly inserted and the connector must be reassembled.
-To do this, the cable must be removed from the connector. - Release the clamping bracket.
+- ★ The stranded wire cannot be seen in the chamber?
+The cable is not correctly in place. - Release the clamping bracket.
 To do so, insert a screwdriver (blade width: 3.5 mm) into the clamping bracket and pry the clamping bracket open.